ginnyqg/natural-language-processing/README.md

 ## 1. Who write how many texts in the dataset?

-Pie chart shows composition of author's texts in the dataset.
+Pie chart shows composition of author's texts in the [spooky](https://github.com/GU4243-ADS/spring2018-project1-ginnyqg/blob/master/data/spooky.csv) dataset.

 ![image](figs/Piechart_3Authors.png)

 It appears that most texts belong to EAP (40.3%), followed by MWS (30.9%) and HPL (28.8%).
+MWS and HPL have about same number of texts in this dataset.

 ## 2. Do some authors use more questions in the texts than others?